martin-ger/esp_wifi_repeater/README.md

 <img src="https://raw.githubusercontent.com/martin-ger/esp_wifi_repeater/master/WebConfig.jpg">

 First enter the appropriate values for the uplink WiFi network, the "STA Settings", and click "Connect".
+Use password "none" for open networks.
 The ESP reboots and will connect to your WiFi router.
 The status LED should be blinking after some seconds.

 Now you can reload the page and change the "Soft AP Settings".
 Click "Set" and again the ESP reboots.
 Now it is ready for forwarding traffic over the newly configured Soft AP.
 Be aware that these changes also affect the config interface, i.e. to do further configuration, connect to the ESP through one of the newly configured WiFi networks.
 For access through the Soft AP remember the address of the Soft APs network if you have changed that (the ESP has always the address x.x.x.1 in this network).